-Check the appropriate box:

-X Preliminary Information Statement Confidential, for Use of the Commission Only (as permitted by Rule 14c-5(d)(2)) Definitive Information Statement PROFESSIONAL DIVERSITY NETWORK, INC. (Name of Registrant as Specified In Its Charter) Pay ment of Filing Fee (Check the appropriate box): No fee required.
-X Fee computed on table below per Exchange Act Rules 14c-5(g) and 0-11.
-(1) Title of each class of securities to which transaction applies: common stock, par value \$0.01 per share (2) Aggregate number of securities to which transaction applies: 6,674,095 (including 6,309,845 shares of common stock, options to purchase 183,000 shares of common stock, a warrant to purchase 50,000 shares of common stock and a warrant to purchase 131,250 shares of common stock) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): \$5.375 per share of common stock.
-For purposes of this determination, in accordance with paragraphs (a)(4) and (c)(1)(i) of Exchange Act Rule 0-11, the price per share of common stock to be issued in the merger is equal to the average of the high and low prices of common stock as reported on The NASDAQ Capital Market on August 4, 2014 (a date within five business days prior to the filing of this preliminary Information Statement).
-In accordance with Section 14(g) of the Exchange Act, the filing fee was determined by multipliping 0.0001288 by the maximum aggregate value of the transaction, which was determined based upon the sum of (i) 6,309,845 shares of common stock multiplied by the per share value of the common stock equal to \$5.375 as determined above, (ii) 183,000 shares of common stock underlying stock options multiplied by the difference between \$5.375 and the exercise price of \$3.45 per share, (iii) 50,000 shares of common stock underlying the warrants multiplied by the difference between \$5.375 and the exercise price of \$4.00 per share, (iv) 131,250 shares of common stock underlying warrants having on exercise price of \$1.00 per share, (v) \$3.450,000 in cash and (vi) \$550,000 payable under a promissory note.
-(4) Proposed maximum aggregate value of transaction: \$38,336,442 (5) Total fee paid: \$4,938 Fee paid previously with preliminary materials.
+Check the appropriate box: Preliminary Information Statement Confidential, for Use of the Commission Only (as permitted by Rule 14c-5(d)(2)) Definitive Information Statement PROFESSIONAL DIVERSITY NETWORK, INC. (Name of Registrant as Specified In Its Charter) Payment of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14c-5(g) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule a (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Identify the previous filing by registration statement number, or the Form or Schedule a (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

+(4) Date Filed: